Make Room: Why King's Cross Exists

 After much prayer and discernment, our Elders, Deacons, and Staff recently visited Young Dong Church(Yangjae) as a potential new home for King’s Cross.
 We met with their pastor and his wife, prayed together, and walked through the building and neighborhood.

 As we sought the Lord’s guidance, our leadership experienced deep unity and peace that this is where God is leading us next.
-As shared this past Sunday, we’re excited to share that King’s Cross will be partnering with Yongdong Church and moving into their space this November.
+As shared this past Sunday, we’re excited to share that King’s Cross will be partnering with Yongdong Church and moving Dec 7th.

 Sunday sermon